uscensusbureau/xd.gov/_pages/apply.md

 <section class="apply-overview">
   <div class="grid-container">
     <div class="grid-row">
-      <div class="section-breadcrumb">Why Should You Apply To The ETF?</div>
+      <div class="section-breadcrumb">Who should apply to the Fellowship?</div>
     </div>
     <div class="grid-row">
       <p>
-        Fellows are driven by a sense of curiosity and bring their know-how and intellect to projects while viewing challenges as a blank slate to introduce ground-breaking technical solutions.
-Enthusiasm to share their ideas, make a positive impact, and to guide others in the pursuit of the high-tech modernization of government is a driver for these leaders.
-Being unafraid to make waves when necessary while maintaining a healthy approach to risk mitigation, fellows bring an entrepreneurial spirit to their work and believe in their ability to bring lasting change as part of a dedicated team.
+        Motivated by curiosity, a desire to make lasting positive impact and to guide others in the pursuit of the high-tech modernization of government, Emerging Technology Fellows are unafraid to make waves and bring an entrepreneurial spirit to their work.
+Successful ETFs draw on their experience in advanced fields such as data science, machine learning, AI, natural language processing, web scraping, software development, secure multi-party computation, programming languages, and design.
+If you have full lifecycle project planning or management skills, have served as a liaison to the public or to senior leadership, or are an accomplished researcher or writer, you may be a great fit for the Emerging Technology Fellowship!
       </p>
     </div>
     {%